BetterTyped/hyper-fetch/README.md

 ## Features

-✨ **Simple config** – Hyper Fetch has prepared `setup out of the box` - from caching, queueing to query parameters parsing, http client and much more.
+✨ **Simple config** – Hyper Fetch has prepared `setup out of the box` - from caching, queueing to query parameters parsing, deduplication and much more.
 It has built-in http client to help you with often problematic setup, at the same time allowing you to use your favorite libraries like Axios or Fetch!

 ⚡️ **Lighting fast** – Our `caching and request deduplication` solutions allow you to take advantage of fully modern